A4091/a4091-software/README.md

 original A4091, the ROM is a 32KB 8 bit ROM.
 On A4091 REV B boards it is possible to use either a 32K or 64K ROM using `J100` to switch.

-On the ReA4091 we have mostly used Winbond W27C512 EEPROM parts because dealing with the erasing of EPROMs is somewhat cumbersome.
+On the ReA4091 it is recommended to use Winbond W27C512 EEPROMs because UV erasing EPROMs is somewhat cumbersome.
 Also, the additional 32KB ROM can be used to store a CDFileSystem to boot from CD-ROM.

 ## How to build